 The severity and frequency of unacceptable conduct as well as the age and maturity of students is considered in determining appropriate disciplinary action.

-- Responses to unacceptable conduct are pre-planned, fair, and consistent, while reflective of the particular circumstances of each individual case.
+- Responses to unacceptable conduct are fair, and consistent, while reflective of the particular circumstances of each individual case.

 - Disciplinary action, wherever possible, is preventative and restorative, rather than merely punitive.

 - Students are encouraged to participate in the development of meaningful consequences.

 - We will take all reasonable steps to prevent retaliation against anyone who has made a complaint of a breach of the Code of Conduct.